Representation of solutions to continuous and discrete first-order linear matrix equations with delay

-Our approach extends the classical commutative framework of Diblík \cite{diblik1, diblik2} by systematically introducing recursive auxiliary sequences $\{Q_u\}$ and the associated fundamental matrix functions $Z(\vartheta)$ and $Z(u)$.
-These constructions provide a unified analytical framework that rigorously accounts for the interactions between time delays and noncommutative matrix coefficients, thereby enabling the explicit representation of solutions for both continuous- and discrete-time linear matrix delay systems.
+Our main objective is to provide explicit representations of the solutions for these systems.
+To this end, we construct the fundamental solution, taking into account the noncommutativity of the coefficient matrices.
+This noncommutativity significantly increases the complexity of the problem, leading to more intricate solution structures.

+In this way, our approach extends the work of Diblík \cite{diblik1, diblik2} to both continuous and discrete time systems.
+Moreover, in particular cases such as the continuous system with \(A_0 = A_1 = \Theta\) or the discrete system with \(A_0 = I\), \(A_1 = \Theta\), and under additional conditions like \(B_1 G = G B_1\) and \(\Psi B_1 = B_1 \Psi\)—one can easily recover their results.
+Therefore, our method not only provides a more general framework but also allows the explicit representation of solutions without the restrictive assumptions mentioned above.

+More recent studies \cite{Yang2025, Els, Dib2026, Els2} have addressed second-order, fractional-order, and multi-delay systems, obtaining parallel results by applying techniques similar to those of Diblík \cite{diblik1, diblik2} under analogous assumptions.
+However, it should be emphasized that these results still do not overcome the same limitations as in the classical case.
+In particular, their solution representations rely on commutativity conditions imposed on \(B_1\), \(G\), and \(\Psi\) (or their multi-delay analogues).
+Moreover, unlike our approach, these works consider systems without the delay-free terms \(A_0 X(t)\) and \(X(t) A_1\), yet they obtain analogous results.
+Therefore, the methodology presented in this paper overcomes these restrictions and enables stronger and more general solution representations.

+Many realistic models involve noncommutative, two-sided matrices, where the order of multiplication fundamentally affects system dynamics.
+Developing constructive techniques that account for both delays and noncommutative, two-sided coefficients is therefore an important research direction.